jxnblk/react-icons/README.md

 # Building SVG Icons with React

-How to Create Mathematically-Derived SVG Icons Using JavaScript and React
+How to Create Mathematically-Generated Graphics Using JavaScript and React

 http://jxnblk.com/react-icons